Who are we?

 You will feel proud to belong to an organization that collaboratively develops policy to speak with a common voice in support of rights and opportunities, especially access to education for women and children.
 You will find others to inspire your personal involvement.
 Have a look at our Resolutions.

 We are entrepreneurs, artists, volunteers, students, public servants, and professionals in many fields.
-In all stages of life, you will find members to inspire and support your endeavours: Mentoring, After 5 Network, Neighbourhood Groups, Activity & Interest Groups, Monthly Meetings.
+In all stages of life, you will find members to inspire and support your endeavours: Monthly Meetings, Activity & Interest Groups, After 5 Network, Neighbourhood Groups.
 We also have a monthly newsletter.